Ackee-Blockchain/wake-ethernaut/README.md

 **solidity smart contracts handles for Wake framework*

 ### 🔃 Auto compile
-To turn on auto compile in current window do:
+To turn on auto-compile in the current window do:
 ```bash
 wake compile pytypes -w
 ```